A Webinar Hosted by LibraryWorks

 Can a dashboard in Vea be sent to someone outside our organization?

 Yes, if you are the admin, you can hand-key an email address to send a report

 We are already SenSource customers, can we add SafeSpace?

-Yes, if you are using sensors that are compatible with Vea’s cloud-based platform.
+Yes, if you are using counting devices that are compatible with Vea’s cloud-based platform.

-Our ceiling has 30’ high vaulted ceilings, will your sensor work?
+Our ceiling has 30’ high vaulted ceilings, will your system work?

 Our standard VIDX will not work, however our VIDX3 will work.
 It can be mounted 20-60 feet.